Explore the Issues

 Plastic pollution is the juggernaut of ocean environmental disasters.
 It sweeps down sewers, storm water drains, falls from garbage trucks or trash cans, carries in the breeze to the sea where it clogs our waterways, damages ecosystems, entangles our marine life, poisons animals and enters the food chain.

 Humans are polluting the seas at an alarming rate with 8 million tons of plastic being dumped in the ocean every year.
 This is the equivalent to a dump truck of plastic every minute.

-In two decades, it’s predicted there will be more plastic in the sea than fish
+In three decades, it's been predicted there will be more plastic in the sea than fish.

 As plastics break down, it makes its way to the very base of the food chain.
 Plankton, the smallest of all marine creatures, suck in water to feed and particles of polystyrene accumulate in their tissues.
 Plankton, full of plastic, is then eaten by larger and larger creatures, until it’s sitting on our dinner plate.

 Plastic kills hundreds of thousands of sea creatures every year.
 Animals eat plastic or get trapped and strangled by plastic.
 Turtles and dolphins confuse plastic bags for jellyfish; plastic pellets look like floating fish eggs and kill fish; filter feeders such as lugworms and mussels gobble up microplastic particles on the seabed.
 Even corals are consuming plastic.